OptiMaL-PSE-Lab/EvalRetro/README.md

 ## Testing your own algorithm

-Put the file containing your predictions into the ./data/"key" (see [Config File Structure](#File-Structure)) directory.
+Put the file containing your predictions into the ./data/"key" directory (see [Config File Structure](#File-Structure) for the correct layout of the .csv containing your predictions per molecular target).
 To ensure that the file has the correct structure, run the following line of code:
 ```
 conda activate evalretro